conyappa/mobile/README.md

 ### Remote staging server

-To connect to the staging server you must set `USE_LOCAL_SERVER=false` and add the corresponding `STAGING_URL`
+To connect to the staging server on development, just change the `DEVELOPMENT_HOST` to correspond to the staging URL and the `DEVELOPMENT_PORT` to `80`.

 ### Local server

 First you must install and run [Con Yappa's backend](https://github.com/conyappa/backend).
-Then you must set `USE_LOCAL_SERVER=true` and add the corresponding `LOCAL_URL`.
-To obtain the local URL you should find out [computer's network IP address](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108).
-The local URL is `http://<computer-ip>:8000/v1` if you're running the server on the `8000` port.
+If you are using macOS or Linux, the default configurations of the development app should connect you by default to the local server.
+If you are using Windows with `wsl`, you probably won't be able to connect to the local development server.